<< Back to the Curl Basic Auth example

 Yes, Curl has built-in support for basic HTTP server authorization.
-To make a Curl request with basic authorization credentials, you need to use the following command line parameter: -u username: password (or --user).
-Curl automatically converts the provided login: password pair into a Base64-encoded string and adds an appropriate HTTP header "Authorization: Basic bG9naW46cGFzc3dvcmQ =" to the request.
-If you omit part of the password in the command line parameter, Curl will prompt the user for a password.
+To make a Curl request with basic authorization credentials, you need to use the following command-line parameter: -u username:password (or --user).
+Curl automatically converts the provided username:password pair into a Base64-encoded string and adds an appropriate HTTP header "Authorization: Basic bG9naW46cGFzc3dvcmQ=" to the request.
+If you omit part of the password in the command-line parameter, Curl will prompt the user for a password.

 Alternative Curl Basic Authentication Method

 Alternatively, you can pass the basic auth credentials using the Curl -H "Authorization: Basic [token]" command-line option.
-The -H parameter passes the authorization header to Curl like any other custom header, without any processing.
+The -H parameter passes the authorization header to the server, like any other custom header, without additional processing.